Android KitKat

-Android KitKat is the codename for the eleventh Android mobile operating system, representing release version 4.4.
-Unveiled on September 3, 2013, KitKat focused primarily on optimizing the operating system for improved performance on entry-level devices with limited resources.
+Android KitKat is the codename for the eleventh version of the Android mobile operating system, representing release version 4.4.
+Unveiled on September 3, 2013, KitKat focused primarily on optimizing the operating system (running on as little as 512 MB of RAM; Project Svelte) for improved performance on entry-level devices with limited resources.
 It is the last version of Android to use the "Holo" interface.
 On July 24, 2023, Google announced that Google Play Services would no longer support KitKat in August of that year.
 The first phone with Android KitKat was the Nexus 5.

-As of January 2025, 0.12% of Android devices run KitKat.
+As of March 2026, 0.06% of Android devices run KitKat.

 History

 Android 4.4 "KitKat" was officially announced on September 3, 2013.
-The release was internally codenamed "Key lime pie"; but John Lagerling, director of Android global partnerships, and his team, decided to drop the name, arguing that "very few people actually know the taste of a key lime pie".
+The release was internally codenamed "Key Lime Pie"; but John Lagerling, director of Android global partnerships, and his team, decided to drop the name, arguing that "very few people actually know the taste of a key lime pie".
 Aiming for a codename that was "fun and unexpected", his team pursued the possibility of naming the release "KitKat" instead.
-Lagerling phoned a representative of Nestlé, who owns the Kit Kat brand and produces the confectionery (outside the United States, where it is produced by The Hershey Company under license), and quickly reached a preliminary deal for a promotional collaboration between the two companies, later finalized in a meeting at Mobile World Congress in February 2013.
+Lagerling phoned a representative of Nestlé, who owns the KitKat brand and produces the confectionery (outside the United States, where it is made by The Hershey Company under license), and quickly reached a preliminary deal for a promotional collaboration between the two companies, later finalized in a meeting at Mobile World Congress in February 2013.
 The partnership was not revealed publicly, or even to other Google employees and Android developers (who otherwise continued to internally refer to the OS as "KLP"), until its official announcement in September.

 As part of the promotional efforts, Kit Kat bars in the shape of the Android robot logo were produced, while Hershey ran a contest in the United States with prizes of Nexus 7 tablets and Google Play Store credit.

 The Nexus 5, developed by LG Electronics, was unveiled on September 30, 2013, as the launch device for KitKat.